Going to university can be a fun and exciting way to experience independence, sometimes for the first time.

 Working while studying

-There are opportunities for part-time employment at the University tailored to students, which are more flexible and understanding around your studies.
+opportunities at the University, which are flexible and understanding of your studies.

 These include working in the Students’ Union venues, or becoming a student ambassador.
 I loved this role: it fit around my schedule and was so rewarding to help future students.